metaclass-nl/fit-shelf/README.md

 Fit Shelf is a reimplementation in PHP of the functionality of Fit Library as described in the book "Fit for developing Software" of Rick Mugridge and Ward Cunningham, mostly chapters 10 and 28.
-For usage documentation we refer to these chapters of this excellent book and http://fit.c2.com.
+For usage documentation i refer to these chapters of this excellent book and http://fit.c2.com.

 Fit shelf is not a port of Fit Library.
 The reason to reimplement was that the porting of the  1175 KB java source files of Fit Library